Bowuigi/Zap/README.md

 The second one asks for a package too, but on **stdin** instead of **arg**

-There is also an experimental Package info command, to use it do
+There is also a package info command, to use it do

 ```sh
 zap info [package]